 20,000 Foot View: Streaming’s early fortunes were intimately tied to telco music strategy, with the streaming services eager to piggy back telcos’ much larger marketing budgets and telcos equally keen to pursue marketplace differentiation and brand kudos.
 Telco music bundles are delivering more revenue and users than ever before but their relative role in the streaming economy has lessened.
 At the end of 2016 the picture has changed markedly.
 Like a marriage that has lost its spark, both parties value each other’s company but no longer cast each other covetous glances.
 But just as with a tired marriage, there are still good times and both parties would rather work out how to build a new relationship within the confines of their existing union rather than part ways.

-- Apple Music and Spotify accounting for the majority of the growth in 2016 and XXX of the total XXX million commercially active subscribers at the end of 2016
+- Apple Music Spotify accounting for the majority the growth in 2016 and the total million commercially active at the end of 2016

-- The total number of active telco partnership (mobile and fixed line) grew from XXX in 2015 to XXX in 2017
+- The total of active telco partnership (mobile fixed line) grew from in to in 2017

-- Europe is the leading region, accounting for XXX of all partnerships, with XXX while Asia is XXX XXX remains the leader in terms of partnerships XXX down XXX from 2015) while Spotify grew from XXX to XXX of telco bundled subscribers are now aged under XXX compared to XXX of paid subscribers
+- Deezer remains leader in terms of partnerships from 2015) while Spotify grew to of telco bundled subscribers are now aged under compared to of paid subscribers

-- A shift towards shorter term telco bundles is taking place that is causing discord between partners
+- A shift shorter term telco bundles is place that is causing discord partners

-- Bundles remain crucial for emerging stage markets but new approaches and differentiated, telco-optimised offerings are needed in established markets
+- Bundles remain for emerging stage markets but approaches and differentiated, telco-optimised offerings needed in established markets

 NOTE: A full list of music telco partnerships and a telco revenue model are included in the excel spreadsheet posted alongside this report for Data Access subscribers.